NorthStarUAS/insgnss_tools/README.md

   used with the piece-wise segment optimizer or used to forward propagate an EKF solution computed slightly in the past.

-# Script Fron End Features:
+# Script Front End Features:

 * Run two filters (or the same filter with different noise settings) and plot the results side by side.